shenwei356/LexicMap/docs/content/tutorials/index/_index.md

     ... ... ...
     │   ├── chunk_015.bin        # the number of chunks is set by flag `-c/--chunks`, default: #cpus
     │   └── chunk_015.bin.idx
-    ├── genomes.map.bin          # mapping genome ID to batch number of genome number in the batch ├── info.toml                # summary of the index └── masks.bin                # mask data
+    ├── genomes.chunks.bin       # the list of genome chunks which belong to the same genome ├── genomes.map.bin          # mapping genome ID to batch number and genome number in the batch ├── info.toml                # summary of the index └── masks.bin                # mask data